grannycart/by-sound-alone_source/full-draft-manuscript/two_preface.md

 [//]: # (./two_preface.md)

 [//]: # (This is _two_ underscore preface because it should come after the diagrams.)

 # Preface to The Pre-release Draft

+This first 500 words isn't the preface.
+It's the preface to the Preface to The Pre-release Draft.

-This book is going to need a preface.
-Mostly because it does not comfortably fit into one of the categories most books fit into.
-It is about submarines but it is not _Hunt For Red October_.
-It is (mostly) not about war submarines, it's about cargo submarines.
-It has more in common with 1970s trucker movies than 1990s submarine movies.
+This book is going to need that preface.

+The problem is it does not comfortably fit into one of the categories most books are jammed into.
+It is about submarines, but it is not about _war_ submarines.
+It is not _The Hunt For Red October_.
 If what you want from your submarine story is a "taut political thriller," you'll have to find it elsewhere.
 (Though you should still read this book!)

+The main submarines in this book (the ones in the diagrams) are cargo submarines.
+This means the book probably has more in common with 1970s trucker movies than 1990s submarine movies.
+"Submarine truckers" is not a category that exists on Amazon (yet).

 It is unquestionably speculative fiction.
 But it is not science fiction.
 (Science, such as it is in the story, is purely science-fact.)
-It is not an alternative history, or at least not in the way that term is usually defined (that is, Hitler has not won the war in this book).
+It is not an alternative history --- at least not in the way that term is usually defined (that is, Hitler has not won the war in this book).
+It's also not steam punk.
+It might have submarines, but there's no steam.
+Maybe more importantly, the alternative-history world it is set in is about 100 years later than the alternative-history world steam punk stories are set in.

+Besides, I think genres should be defined more by aesthetics than technology.
+This story is entirely driven by the world the characters live in.
+A world of filthy, noisy, all-encompassing, mechanical machines, on which their lives and their livelihoods both depend.
+The grit and dirt permeate through.
+Maybe the genre could be "grime punk," though that is not a real genre either.

 With no genre that appropriately short-hands what the book might be about, the preface has to do a lot of work.
 It has to set up expectations for the story, without getting involved in the story itself.
 It is also the only place any intended meta-narratives (of which there are a few) can be made explicit.
 (I have nothing to say about _unintended_ meta-narratives.)
-And the biggest meta-narrative of all is whatever the heck the genre for this book is.

-The story is entirely driven by the world the characters live in.
-A world of filthy, noisy, all-encompassing, mechanical machines, on which their lives and their livelihoods both depend.
-I keep floating the idea that maybe the genre should be called "grime punk," since it is not entirely unlike steam punk, but instead of steam there's a lot of grease, grit, and grime.
-The following preface is merely a draft of one possibility for the book.
-There's a number of other directions that I think it could take.
+The following preface is merely a draft of one possibility for how to introduce the book.
+There's a number of other directions that it could take.
 Read it, read the book, and then come back and check the preface again.
-Let me know if you think it works.
+Let me know if you think it is working.

-One final note: on the number of literal "fucks" given --- there is an excessive amount of cursing in the dialog of this early version of the story.
+One final note --- on the number of literal "fucks" given: there is an excessive amount of cursing in the dialog of this early version of the book.
 It was an experiment.
 It's probably not working, and a lot of the cursing will be first on the chopping block when the book goes through the next round of edits.
-But at least you can tell people, "I read an early version --- when it still had all the cursing in it!"
+But if you read it now, you can tell people: "I read an early version --- back when it still had all the cursing in it!"

-Without any further delay, the draft preface...
+Without any further delay, the draft Preface to The Pre-release Draft...

 --------------------------------------------------------------------------------